sagemath/sagewiki_to_gh-2022-10-10/days3.md

  * Dates: February 17-21, 2007
  * Location: [http://www.ipam.ucla.edu/ IPAM (Institute for Pure and Applied Mathematics) at UCLA] == Schedule ==
-The tentative is [:days3/schedule: here].
+The tentative schedule is [:days3/schedule: here].

 == Registration ==
  * To register, first, add your name [:days3/reglist:here], and also make sure to register at the [https://www.ipam.ucla.edu/elements/choose.aspx?pc=sage2007 IPAM site].